-We like how the cap snaps on and off easily magnetically and is definitely an upgrade from the first generation Smith & Wesson tactical pens that had an annoying screw off cap.
+We like how the cap snaps on and off easily magnetically and is definitely an upgrade from the first-generation Smith & Wesson tactical pens that had an annoying screw-off cap.
 The pen also has a nice grip and palm hold, which gives you nice grip strength when you are using the pointy end to defend yourself and stab things.
-We like the weight and proportions on the pen as it gives you a comfortable balance when writing and using it as a weapon.
+We like the weight and proportions of the pen as it gives you a comfortable balance when writing and using it as a weapon.

 For example, the Fisher Space Pen Cartridge fits nicely and is widely available.
-The pointy end is not as sharp as you would like it, but then again this tactical pen is more suited for day to day usage rather than heavy duty outdoors use in the wild.
+The pointy end is not as sharp as you would like it, but then again this tactical pen is more suited for day-to-day usage rather than heavy-duty outdoor use in the wild.
 Instead of referring to the pointy end as a weapon, Sahara Sailor refers to it as a glass breaker.

-Materials: Normally the best tactical pen is made of some kind of high quality material that is resistant to all sorts of things.
-Normal high quality aluminum or titanium with high specifications will fit this description.
+Normally the best tactical pen is made of some kind of high-quality material that is resistant to all sorts of things.
+Normal high-quality aluminum or titanium with high specifications will fit this description.
 Typically, this material should not be easily bent, fractured, or cracked as you will most likely be using it as a reliable tool in the wilderness.

-Pocket Clip: Having the right pocket clip is quite important as well.
+Having the right pocket clip is quite important as well.
 One of the best ways to store a tactical pen is to clip it on yourself because it allows easy access to the pen and weapon.
 If you put it in your pocket, it could be too bulky and stick out.
-Also the pointy end could end up doing yourself more harm.
-With the proper pocket clip, you can easily clip it onto your belt, shirt pocket, backpack or hydration pack.
+Also, the pointy end could end up doing you more harm.
+With the proper pocket clip, you can easily clip it onto your belt, shirt pocket, backpack, or hydration pack.
 These pocket clips should be strong enough the support the weight of the entire tactical pen and should slide off easily with the right amount of force.

-Additional Features: Tactical pens usually come with some kind of unique additional feature that separates itself from the competition.
+Tactical pens usually come with some kind of unique additional feature that separates them from the competition.
 Some tactical pens have things such as glass breakers, while others have bottle openers.
 Yet some even have mini retractable blades for those situations in the wild when you really need to cut something.
-You should pay attention to these special features as they do help you decided between different pens on the market.
+You should pay attention to these special features as they do help you decide between different pens on the market.